 The Data Exporter is the non-Google legal entity that is a party to the Clauses.

-The Data Importer is Google Inc., a global provider of a variety of technology services for businesses.
+The Data Importer is Google LLC, a global provider of a variety of technology services for businesses.

 The personal data transferred concern the following categories of data subjects: Data subjects include the individuals about whom data is provided to Google via the Services (as defined in the Services Agreement) by (or at the direction of) Data Exporter.

 Categories of data